-APHIS uses diflubenzuron at far-lower levels than allowed by the label, thereby minimizing risks to nontargets, such as bees.
+APHIS uses diflubenzuron at far-lower application rates than allowed on the label, thereby minimizing risks to non-targets, such as bees.
 There have been several studies on diflubenzuron effects on bees, such as Schroeder et al. (1980) and insect growth regulator effects reviewed in Tasei (2001), which support the idea that the diflubenzuron levels APHIS uses for grasshoppers and Mormon crickets are a minimal risk to bees.
 APHIS also complies with any label requirements designed to minimize impacts to pollinators.

 APHIS received the following comment, "Except for untreated swath widths, the EA is silent on how it will avoid impact to pollinators.
+The EAs do allow for some protections for managed pollinators in the Operational Procedures, but wild native pollinators are not even listed as "representative species" in Table 1.
 It has already been shown that within sprayed areas, risk quotients at expected application rates would be well above 1.0.
 Leaving skipped widths is also not a full solution at expected widths since, due to drift, untreated swaths are highly likely to be exposed to levels above risk quotients".

-APHIS uses diflubenzuron at far-lower levels than allowed by the label, thereby minimizing risks to nontargets.
+APHIS uses diflubenzuron at far-lower levels than allowed by the label, thereby minimizing risks to non-targets.
 Additionally, APHIS commonly incorporates untreated swaths into its treatment programs, which have consistently demonstrated reduced impacts to non-target arthropods (Lockwood et al. (1999, 2001, 2002); Norelius and Lockwood (1999)).